icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 see ["A Langmuir B drop size distribution is (almost) a normal distribution"]({filename}A Langmuir B distribution is almost a normal distribution.md).
 And NACA-TN-3338 also chose to make comparision to a Langmuir distribution.

+###Multicylinder comparison

-I wonder why they did not use the "go-to" method of the multicylinder instrument.
+I wonder why they did not use the "go-to" method of the multicylinder analysis.
+This was perhaps another lost opportunity that would not require technology beyond what was available.
 Assuming that the measured impingement rates are accurate, there are data for three cylinder diameters to apply.
 This could yield values for MVD, LWC, and Langmuir distribution type,